rachelwall01/hello-world/README.md

 # hello-world
-my first repo on GitHub
+my first repo on GitHub.
+I am learning how to use GitHub for a project.